Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/sources/amazon-ads.md

 Information about expected report generation waiting time you may find [here](https://advertising.amazon.com/API/docs/en-us/get-started/developer-notes).

+## Troubleshooting

+Max number of tables that can be synced at a time is 6,000.
+We advise you to adjust your settings if it fails to fetch schema due to max number of tables reached.

 ## Data type mapping

 | Integration Type | Daspire Type |